royalcala/drizzle-graphql-plus/src/build-schema-sdl-with-dl/README.md

   },
 });

 // 3.
-Apply directive transformers
+Ready to use
-const schema = applyDirectiveTransformers(executableSchema, {
+const schema = executableSchema;
-  includePopulateFromParent: true,
-});

 // 4.
 Use with any GraphQL server const server = new ApolloServer({ schema });